healthyregions/oeps/docs/adding-data.md

 For a detailed description of how the entire data registry is put together, see [registry.md](./registry.md).

-With this in mind, there are two general scenarios in which you will be adding data to OEPS.

-With this in mind, the most important consideration to begin with is:
+With this in mind, the most first consideration to begin with is:

-### What variables am I adding new data for?
+### Am I adding data for new or existing variables?

+You can see a full list of all variables that are already in the system here: [all-content.md](./reference/registry/all-content.md)

+_If you are adding data for existing variables, the variable names in your CSV (column headers) must exactly match the existing variable names in registry._

 #### Scenario 1: